thezedwards/AppNoticeSDK-iOS/README.md

 To customize any of the strings shown in the SDK, simply open the localization file in the `AppNotice.bundle` for the language you want to customize and change the value (not the key).
 For example, this screenshot highlights the English text to change for the `ghostery_dialog_explicit_message` key:

 ![](http://i.imgur.com/09ZRYXx.png)

+### Supporting Multiple App Versions

+To support versions of your app that each have a different set of trackers, use unique App Notice configurations in each version of your app.
+Use the Ghostery control panel (https://my.ghosteryenterprise.com) to create an App Notice configuration for each version of your app that has a different combination of trackers.

+After creating an App Notice, make sure to use the correct App Notice ID in your app when you initialize the SDK as [shown above](#activation).